| | |

 peace, but by the international community which has

-tagged Sierra Leone as a post-conflict country that is on
+tagged Sierra Leone as a post-conflict country that is o n

 the right path to peace, democracy and the rule of law.